f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    |image10|

 #.
-Import the Environment file by clicking 'Import' -> 'Import from Link' and
+Import the Environment file by clicking
-   pasting the following URL and clicking 'Import':
+   :guilabel:`Import -> Import from Link` and pasting the following URL and clicking :guilabel:`Import`:

    .. parsed-literal::

       :raw_github_url:`/postman_collections/Class_1.postman_environment.json`

 #.
 To assist in multi-step procedures we make heavy use of the
-   ‘Environments’ capability in Postman.
+   **Environments** capability in Postman.
 This capability allows us to set various global variables that are then substituted into a request before it’s sent.
-Set your environment to ‘F5 Programmability: Class 1’ by using the menu at the top right of your Postman window:
+Set your environment to ``F5 Programmability: Class 1`` by using the menu at the top right of your Postman window:

    |image9|